Diana Taurasi: National team career

 Taurasi was named as one of the national team members to represent the U.S. national team in the WNBA versus USA Basketball.
-This game replaces the WNBA All-Star game with WNBA All-Stars versus USA Basketball, as part of the preparation for the FIBA World Championship for Women to be held in the Czech Republic during September and October 2010.
-Taurasi was selected to be a member of the national team for the World Championships.
-The team was coached by Geno Auriemma.
-Because many team members were still playing in the WNBA until just prior to the event, the team had only one day of practice with the entire team before leaving for Ostrava and Karlovy Vary.
+This game replaced the WNBA All-Star game as part of the preparation for the 2010 FIBA World Championships.
+Taurasi was then selected to be a member of the national team for the World Championships.
+Because many team members were still playing in the WNBA until just before the event, the team had only one day of practice with the entire team before leaving for Ostrava and Karlovy Vary.
 Even with limited practice, the team managed to win its first game against Greece by 26 points.
 The team continued to dominate with victory margins exceeding 20 points in the first five games.
-Several players shared scoring honors, with Swin Cash, Angel McCoughtry, Maya Moore, Taurasi, Lindsay Whalen, and Sylvia Fowles all ending as high scorer in the first few games.
 The sixth game was against undefeated Australia — Team USA jumped out to a 24-point lead and ultimately prevailed 83–75.
-The Americans won their next two games by over 30 points, before facing the host team, the Czech Republic, in the championship game.
-Team USA had a five-point lead at halftime, which the Czech team then cut to three points, but never got closer.
+The Americans won their next two games by over 30 points before facing the host team, the Czech Republic, in the championship game.
+Team USA had a five-point lead at halftime, which the Czech team then cut to three points but never got closer.
 The U.S. team went on to win the championship and gold medal.
 Taurasi led the team in scoring with 12.0 points per game and was second on the team with 23 assists.

-Taurasi was one of 21 finalists for the 2012 US women's Olympic team roster.
-The twenty WNBA players, plus collegiate player (Brittney Griner), were selected by the USA Basketball women's national team plater selection committee to compete for the final roster which represented the US at the 2012 Olympics in London.
+Taurasi was selected to represent the United States at the 2012 Summer Olympics.
 Taurasi would win her third gold medal as the United States defeated France for the gold medal.

-Taurasi played for Team USA at the 2016 Olympics in Rio, earning her fourth gold medal while helping the United States overcome Spain 101–72 in the final.
-Taurasi was a key member of the gold medal-winning 2020 US women's Olympic team in Tokyo, earning Taurasi a record fifth gold medal.
-Taurasi joins US Olympic teammate Sue Bird as the only two Olympic basketball players of any gender to win five Olympic gold medals.
+She also played at the 2016 Olympics in Rio, earning her fourth gold medal while helping the United States overcome Spain 101–72 in the final.
+Taurasi was a key member of the gold medal-winning 2020 U.S. women's Olympic team in Tokyo, earning Taurasi a record fifth gold medal.
+Taurasi joined U.S. Olympic teammate Sue Bird as the only two Olympic basketball players of any gender to win five Olympic gold medals.
+At the 2024 Summer Olympics, Taurasi again won Olympic gold to become the only basketball player with six Olympic gold medals, and she joined dressage equestrian Isabell Werth of Germany and Hungarian sabre fencer Aladar Gerevich as the only Olympians to win six gold medals in the same event.